|

 Jones and Norbert Krapf for helping us to see spiritual presence not merely

-It’s rare and good to read such intense thought and
+in all things Hoosier but in all things.
+Scott Russell Sanders, Foreword It’s rare and good to read such intense thought and

 feeling compressed into tight, neat packages of one-syllable words.
 Both